Sen. Grassley, 87, says he tested positive for coronavirus

 Blunt said Grassley “has been great about wearing his mask, and I think great about taking care of himself, so I think he’s done everything he can.”

-Young, who is also 87, said he had been discharged and is now “on the road to recovery.”
+Young, also 87, said he had been discharged and is now “on the road to recovery.”

 By missing votes Tuesday, Grassley broke a 27-year streak of not missing a single Senate vote.
 According to his office, the last time he missed a vote was in 1993, when he was in Iowa assisting with relief efforts after severe flooding.